francoeder/DesignPattern.AbstractFactory/README.md

 ## Brief
 In this Solution I tried to approach a slightly more real scenario of the use of the Abstract Factory design pattern.

-For this, I created a kind of tax calculator for legal entities via api, where taxes are calculated based on the following query parameters:
+For this, I created a kind of tax calculator (very raw) via api, where taxes are calculated based on the following query parameters:
 - taxType (Type of tax)
 - grossBilling (Gross Billing)
 - proLabor (Pro-Labor)